Pine Mountain Settlement School

 A SELECTED BIBLIOGRAPHY [in process]

-Many of the resources in this bibliography of Settlement Schools in the Southern Appalachians are focused on the urban settlement movement.
-Familiarity with this movement is fundamental to an understanding of the rural settlement movement.
+Many of the resources in this bibliography of Settlement Schools in the Southern Appalachians focus on the urban settlement movement.
+Familiarity with this movement is fundamental to an understanding of the rural Settlement Schools of the Southern Appalachians and to rural settlement institutions, generally.

-Most of the settlement houses in the urban movement were founded at the end of the nineteenth-century and the beginning of the twentieth-century.
-Nancy Wackstein credits their early work for the birth of social work.
-The earliest urban settlement houses were in England, with Toynbee Hall recognized as the first of its type founded in 1884.
-Toynbee Hall is still active today, while many of the houses it spawned in the United States have ceased their fundamental missions.
-Poverty is still studied, but the researchers rarely live among those it characterizes.
+Most of the settlement houses in the urban movement were founded at the end of the nineteenth century and the beginning of the twentieth century.
+Nancy Wackstein credits the early programs of Settlement workers for the birth of the profession of social work.
+The earliest urban settlement houses were in England, with Toynbee Hall in London, founded in 1884 recognized as the first of its type.

-The rural settlement movement persisted longer than many of the urban settlements as living and working within the rural environment seems far less hostile than many of the locations in the inner city of the country’s largest cities.
+The rural settlement movement started later and persisted longer than many of the urban settlements as living and working within the rural environment perhaps seemed far less hostile than many of the rapidly growing locations in the inner cities of the country., particularly the largest cities.

 When the English founder of the Settlement Movement, Stanton Coit, came to New York to assist in the establishment of the first Settlement House in 1886, he found conditions well documented in the photographs and writing of Jacob Riis.
-The New York settlement house, called first, the Neighborhood Guild and later the University Settlement was central to the idea of the Settlement Movement in the United States and Jane Addams carried the ideas into her Chicago Hull House and through her many contacts into the rural settlement movement in the southern Appalachians, particulary eastern Kentucky. [see Suzy E.E.
+The New York settlement house, called first, the Neighborhood Guild and later the University Settlement was central to the idea of the Settlement Movement in the United States.
+Jane Addams carried these early ideas into her Chicago Hull House and through her many contacts, her Hull House experiment was carried into the rural settlement movement in the southern Appalachians, particularly eastern Kentucky. [see Suzy E.E.
 Edelstein‘s comments for more information.]

-Under the guidance of the State Federation of Women’s Clubs of Kentucky the rural settlement movement took root in Eastern Kentucky.
+Under the guidance of the State Federation of Women’s Clubs of Kentucky, and the deep commitment of many women in the Federation, the rural settlement movement took root in Eastern Kentucky.
 Katherine Pettit and May Stone two stalwart members of the Women’s Club in the Lexington area pitched their tents near Hazard, Kentucky and the following year began the process of founding a permanent school in the mountains founded on many of the principles of the urban settlement movement.
 In 1913 Pettit left this first school, Hindman Settlement, to found another school, the Pine Mountain Settlement School.

-Lucy Furman, a writer and early worker at Hindman wrote about these early efforts first in an article for Century Magazine and later as a forward to her novel Sight to the Blind:
+Lucy Furman, a writer and early worker at Hindman wrote about these early efforts and generated a wave of interest in women for work in the rural settlements.
+Furman’s article for Century Magazine about her work and later in her forward to her inspiring novel, Sight to the Blind, she motivated many other women to seek out rural settlement work.
+Furman writes

 Aside from educational work proper, various forms of social service are carried on,–district nursing, classes in sanitation and hygiene, social clubs and entertainments for people of all ages, and a department of fireside industries, through which is created an outside market for the beautiful coverlets, blankets and homespun, woven by the mountain women, as well as for their attractive baskets.